Hello and Welcome

 It was my teachers who inspired me and helped propel me to study at St. Olaf College, in the same Northfield community where a single generation before, the great and late US Senator Paul Wellstone had taught across the river at Carleton.
 After St. Olaf, I came back home to St. Paul to make a life in public service.

-In the years since, I have organized voter registration drives, organized the community for engagement, run political campaigns, and most proudly, I have had the honor to serve the great people of our state on the staff in the state legislature.
+In the years since, I have taught in our public schools, organized voter registration drives, mobilized the community for engagement, run political campaigns, and most proudly, I have had the honor to serve the great people of our state on the staff in the state legislature.

 At the capitol, I have had the pleasure to help impact legislation great and small that affects our everyday life.
 I worked with DFL lawmakers on increasing the state’s minimum wage, legalizing same-sex marriage, pushing earned sick and safe time for Minnesota workers, passing the Women's Economic Security Act (WESA) to protect working mothers, increase opportunities in employment equality for women, funding our Minnesota Hmong-Lao veterans with a commemorative memorial and many more.